 Tax liability can be tough to predict.
 That’s one reason to keep a well funded emergency fund that you can draw on in the event that your tax bill is bigger than you anticipated one year.
 You should go into tax season with a plan – not just for how you will pay your taxes but for what you’ll do with any refund you get.
 Will you pay off debt or save for retirement?
 Or maybe invest in your professional development?
 Having a plan for your tax refund increases the chances that you’ll put it to good use rather than letting that money bleed into your regular spending.

 - For help with taxes and other financial questions, consider working with a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Another important part of your finances is your housing costs.
 Use SmartAsset’s mortgage calculator to see what you might owe if you buy a new home.